crawl/crawl/crawl-ref/docs/crawl_manual.rst

   levels, they become increasingly in touch with the powers of death, but cannot use some types of necromancy which only affect living creatures.
 The side effects of necromantic magic tend to be relatively harmless to Mummies.
   However, their desiccated bodies are highly flammable.
-They also cannot drink.
+They also do not need to eat or drink and, in any case, are incapable of doing so.

   Like other undead, mummies are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not